The Best and Worst Foods to Eat When You're Sick

 3. Garlic

-If you're not a fan of raw garlic, there are alternatives: Aged garlic extract may boost your immune cell function and, subsequently, reduce the severity of a cold, according to June 2012 research in Clinical Nutrition.
+If you're not a fan of raw garlic, there are alternatives: Aged garlic extract may help your immune cell function and, subsequently, reduce the severity of a cold, according to June 2012 research in Clinical Nutrition.

 Advertisement